VSA International Young Soloists Competition

-Each year outstanding young musicians with disabilities, ages 14-25, are recognized by the VSA International Young Soloists Competition.
-The Kennedy Center selects up to four winners—on any instrument and in any genre—from around the world.
-These emerging musicians win a $2,500 prize, professional development opportunities, and the opportunity to perform at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Each year, outstanding young musicians with disabilities, ages 14-25, are recognized by the VSA International Young Soloists Competition.
+The Kennedy Center selects up to four winners from around the world.
+Applicants can apply as an instrumental or vocal soloist, or as ensembles.
+The competition is open to all genres.
+Selected musicians win a $2,500 prize, professional development opportunities, and the opportunity to perform at the John F. Kennedy Center for the Performing Arts in Washington, D.C.

-Any musician with a disability, ages 14-25, is eligible to apply as either a domestic applicant or an international applicant.
-The competition is open to soloists and ensembles of up to five members.
-For ensembles to be eligible at least one member must have a disability, all members must be age 14-25, and all members must meet the criteria for either domestic or international applicants.
+Any musician with a disability is eligible to apply as either a domestic applicant or an international applicant.
+The competition is open to soloists as well as ensembles of up to five members.
+For ensembles to be eligible, at least one musician must have a disability, and all members must be between the ages of 14-25.

 All genres of music are accepted, including but not limited to classical, jazz, hip-hop, rap, rock/alt rock, pop, indie, bluegrass, folk, country, R&B/blues, Latin, and World.

-Watch the 2013 International Young Soloists' performance at the John F. Kennedy Center for the Performing Arts.
+Watch the 2014 VSA International Young Soloists' performance at the John F. Kennedy Center for the Performing Arts.

 How to Apply

 To apply to the 2015 VSA International Young Soloists Competition:

 - Read the 2015 VSA International Young Soloists Application Guidelines.

 - Complete the online application form by clicking on the "APPLY HERE" button below.